brallanderson/first-backend-with-nodejs-mongodb/README.md

 Use the command: npm install

+Exemple mongo db create directory:

+Create a directory on c:\data\db

+You can specify an alternate path for data files using the --dbpath option to mongod.exe, for example:
+C:\MongoDB\Server\3.2\bin\mongod.exe --dbpath C:\db-first-backend

+In this example I use the way: C:\db-first-backend

 To start MongoDB, run mongod.exe.
-For example, from the command prompt: C:\mongodb\Server\3.2\bin\mongod.exe
+For example, from the command prompt: C:\Mongodb\Server\3.2\bin\mongod.exe

+To connect to MongoDB through the mongo.exe shell, open another Command Prompt.
+C:\Program Files\MongoDB\Server\3.2\bin\mongo.exe

 This starts the process MongoDB main database.
 The wait for message connections in the console output indicates that the mongod.exe process is successful.